manosbatsis/calipso-hub-dvdrental/README.md

 The <code>days</code> can be used to control the cost for new rentals.
 The clients state the number of days they intent to rent the inventory entry for and the service calculates the cost according to the pricing strategy of the film.
 The days parameter is ignored for returns, in which case the current date is used to calculate any amount due for late returns.

+The returned Order JSON has the following properties.

 Name        | Type    | Description
 ------------|---------|------------
 inventoryId | string  | The UUID of the inventory entry